0xNullLight/Coding_BC/Notes/Installation_Guide_PostgreSQL_Ubuntu&Compatible_Linux_Distro.md

 ### Conclusion

-By following these steps, you can install and completely uninstall PostgreSQL on Linux Mint, including resolving issues related to missing directories and ensuring all associated files and directories are properly managed.
+By following these steps, you can install and completely uninstall PostgreSQL on Ubuntu 22.04 (Jammy), Linux Mint, and other compatible Linux distros.
+This guide includes detailed instructions for resolving issues related to missing directories and ensures all associated files and directories are properly managed.